 With this vector representation, we can compute the (cosine) similarity between any word/phrase and any other word in our text corpus.
 This similarity measure equals the dot product of the vectors representing each word/phrase, divided by the magnitudes of these two vectors.
 The similarity measure varies between 0 (for totally dissimilar words) to 1.
-For instance, the similarity between "researching" (which is one of the words mentioned by Spitz-Oener as a non-routine analytic task) and "investigating" equals 0.71.
-After "investigating," "researching" is most similar to "reviewing," "identifying," and "compiling."
-For each of the words belonging to each Spitz-Oener task category (and for each of the words belonging to each Spitz-Oener task category (and for each of the words belonging to the words belonging to each Spitz-Oener task category.
-For each of the two states are a non-routine similarity greater than 0.55 and the list of words with the top 10 cosine similarity scores for the given Spitz-Oener/Deming and Kahn category.
-For each
+For instance, the similarity between "researching" (which is one of the words mentioned by Spitz-Oener as a non-routine analytic task) and "investigating" equals 0.72.
+After "investigating," "researching" is most similar to "reviewing," "identifying," and "resolving."
+For each of the words belonging to each Spitz-Oener task category (and for each of the words belonging to each Deming and Kahn skill category), we construct a union of the list of words based on the words which have a cosine similarity greater than 0.55 and the list of words with the top 10 cosine similarity scores for the given Spitz-Oener/Deming and Kahn category.
+For each ONET Element Title, we construct a list of similar words which have a cosine similarity greater than 0.45 along with the words with the top 10 cosine similarity scores for the given Spitz-Oener 10 cosine similarity scores for the given Spitz-Oener/Deming and Kahn category.
+For each ONET Element Title, we construct a list of similar words which have a cosine similarity greater than 0.45 along with the words with the top 10 cosine similarity scores for the given Spitz-Oener/Deming similarity scores for the given ONET Element.3